bisdn/bisdn.github.io/network_configuration/vrrp.md

 started with keepalived, the following section provides a simple scenario in which a IPv4 address is shared between two switches/routers.
-This example could be used as base to configure a redundant router as gateway on spine switches in a typical leave-spine network architecture.
+This example could be used as base to configure a redundant router as gateway on spine switches in a typical leaf-spine network architecture.

 ## VRRP IPv4 - shared virtual IP example